 An artificial ice-rink is on display at the Munich International sports-goods fair.
 Skaters who have?

-An artificial ice-rink is on display at the Munich International sports-goods fair.
+Background: An artificial ice-rink is on display at the Munich International sports-goods fair.
 Skaters who have tested the rink say it is essentially the same as ice to skate on.

 The surface consists of a non-abrasive plastic coating applied to wooden panels about a yard (meter) square.
 These are clamped together on the underside and the whole surface is kept even by adjustable under-floor supports.
 The artificial ice is based on Swiss inventions and is marketed under the trade name of 'Ice-like' by a German firm.